jzhang369/deep-learning/README.md

 But let us get into a little bit more details.

-A activation function in this case is expected to put after the output layer **for modeling the loss**.
+The major purpose of an activation function in this context is **to model the loss**.
 This function is not necessary to classify one object after the model is trained.
+In other words, an activation function is a must for the loss function, for both binary classification and multi-class classification.
+If a loss function does not have the activiation function, you will need to put the activation function into your classification model.

 Well, I should say that you will still need the ```sigmoid``` function for binary classification since it will map the single output into $(0,1)$.
 But for multi-class classification, you can only pick up the dimension that gives you the largest value.

 That is why you have to be very careful when you use PyTorch to build a classification model.
+Specifically, **before you add an activation function to your model, you need to first check whether the loss function already has a built-in activation function**.

 ### binary classification model